Being healthy is really about being at a weight that is right for you. The best

 — anything that gets you moving.
 Your goal should be to work up to 60 minutes

-day.
 But everyone has to begin somewhere.
-It's fine to start out by simply taking
+It's fine to start out by simply taking a few

-a few turns around the block after school and building up your levels of fitness
+turns around the block after school and building up your levels of fitness gradually.

-to your exercise routine can help you reach your weight loss goals as well as give
+your exercise routine can help you reach your weight loss goals as well as give you

 Forgive yourself.
 So you were going to have one cracker with spray